An autoimmune disease is a condition in which your immune system mistakenly attacks your body.

 Normally, the immune system can tell the difference between foreign cells and your own cells.

 Some autoimmune diseases target only one organ.
 Type 1 diabetes damages the pancreas.
-Other diseases, like lupus, affect the whole body.
+Other diseases, like systemic lupus erythematosus (SLE), affect the whole body.

-Doctors don’t know what causes the immune system misfire.
+Doctors don’t know exactly what causes the immune-system misfire.
 Yet some people are more likely to get an autoimmune disease than others.

-Women get autoimmune diseases at a rate of about 2 to 1 compared to men — 6.4 percent of women vs. 2.7 percent of men (1).
-Often the disease starts during a woman’s childbearing years (ages 14 to 44).
+According to a 2014 study, women get autoimmune diseases at a rate of about 2 to 1 compared to men — 6.4 percent of women vs. 2.7 percent of men.
+Often the disease starts during a woman’s childbearing years (ages 15 to 44).

 Some autoimmune diseases are more common in certain ethnic groups.
 For example, lupus affects more African-American and Hispanic people than Caucasians.